kyma-project/kyma/docs/kyma/04-03-cluster-installation.md

 This installation guide explains how you can quickly deploy Kyma on a cluster with a wildcard DNS provided by [`xip.io`](http://xip.io) using a GitHub release of your choice.

+We recommend (and test) following Kubernetes cluster versions:
+- Azure - AKS - 1.19
+- Google Cloud Platform - GKE - 1.18
+- GARDENER on AWS, Azure or GCP - 1.19

 >**TIP:** An xip.io domain is not recommended for production.
 If you want to expose the Kyma cluster on your own domain, follow the [installation guide](#installation-install-kyma-with-your-own-domain).
 To install Kyma using your own image instead of a GitHub release, follow the [instructions](#installation-use-your-own-kyma-installer-image).

 ## Prerequisites